 Gabby Frost is a 20-year-old rising junior at Drexel University who initiated a suicide prevention program.
 Through the program, the mental health activist connects teenagers and adults to help them restoring mental health.

 Mental health is essential to lead a happy and successful life.
-These personalities inspire everyone to step forward and help those struggling with mental issues resume normal living.
+These personalities inspire everyone to step forward and help those struggling with mental issues resume everyday living.